-Behind-the-Meter Net Generation Resource.
+Behind-the-Meter Net Generation Resource (BTM:NG) units:

 A facility within a defined electrical boundary comprised of a Generator and a Host Load located at a single interconnection point, where the Generator routinely serves, and is assigned to, the Host Load and has excess generation capability after serving that Host Load.
+BTM:NG Resources shall report their Dependable Maximum Gross Capability (DMGC) test and maintenance schedule.
 The full resource capacity of these BTM:NG facilities is included in the NYCA capacity model, while their host loads are included in the NYCA summer peak load forecast used for this study.

 Intermittent Resources.
+Wind, Solar, and Run-of-River Hydroelectric Units:

-Wind, solar, and run-of-river hydroelectric units are intermittent renewable resources that are modeled as hourly load modifiers.
-The output of these facilities is based on production profiles derived from existing facilities operating within the NYCA over the same five-year period that is used for thermal units.
+-are Intermittent resources are renewable resources that are modeled as hourly load modifiers.
+The output of these facilities is based on production profiles derived from existing facilities operating within the NYCA over the same five-year period that is used for thermal conventional units and BTM:NG.